antronerds/r2-tutorials/original/R2Tutorials.md

     tracks**](Image:Image:AnnotationAnalyses_adjust.png)
 3. The generated result is now displayed on the screen.
-As we are testing 2 categorical variables, R2 has tested the relation between the 2 tracks and finds a highly significant Fisher’s exact p-value, indicating that there is a relation between the agegroup and vital status of the patients.
+As we are testing 2 categorical variables, R2 has tested the relation between the 2 tracks and finds a highly significant Fisherï¿½s exact p-value, indicating that there is a relation between the agegroup and vital status of the patients.
 The result is also shown in a honeycomb image, where every individual patient is represented as a separate circle, with the annotation as a hover box.
 4. One can add more visual information to the plot, by coloring the patients on the basis of a track.
-From the adjustable settings at the bottom of the page, set the ‘colormode’ to ‘color by track’ and select the ‘inss\_stage’ as track.
+From the adjustable settings at the bottom of the page, set the ï¿½colormodeï¿½ to ï¿½color by trackï¿½ and select the ï¿½inss\_stageï¿½ as track.
 Press the adapt settings to create an updated image.
 Now we can clearly see that there is a great over-representation of stage 4 patients in the group of diseased patients who are older than 18 months.